alfiedotwtf/AABillFAQ/README.md

 	employer for undermining said software.
 What options does the employee have with regards to unfair dismissal or any form of compensation for loss of income?

+* Can Article 12 or any other UDHR and/or other foreign or domestic legislation relating to privacy protection be used as a legal basis for not complying with a TCN?